Mike Lee: Environment

-In 2017, Lee was one of 22 Republican senators to sign a letter to President Trump urging him to withdraw the U.S. from the Paris Agreement.
+In 2017, Lee was one of 22 Republican senators to sign a letter to Trump urging him to withdraw the U.S. from the Paris Agreement.
 According to OpenSecrets, Lee has received campaign contributions from oil and gas interests amounting to $231,520 and from coal interests in the amount of $21,895, for a total of $253,415 since 2012.
 At a May 2016 event, Lee rejected the scientific consensus on climate change, calling it "little more than a cheap public-relations ploy" by the Democratic Party.
 Lee opposes a carbon tax to deal with climate change.

 In 2018, Lee defended Jim Bridenstine's nomination to head NASA.
 Bridenstine's nomination was contentious, given that he rejected the scientific consensus on climate change and had no background in science.
 In defending Bridenstine, Lee falsely claimed that NASA disputed that there was a scientific consensus on climate change.
 Since his confirmation, Bridenstine has said that he agrees with the scientific consensus on human contributions to climate change.

 On March 26, 2019, the Senate opened debate on the Green New Deal.
 When Lee took the floor, he called the plan absurd, comparing it to an image of Ronald Reagan riding a velociraptor, and argued that having more babies was the real solution.
 He also said that "the authors of the Green New Deal proposal are trying to suggest people should not have babies and I think that's atrocious".
 According to Deseret News, "The text of the resolution does not address population growth or suggest limiting the number of children people can have."

 Flint water crisis

 In 2016, Lee used a procedural hold to block a vote on federal assistance for the Flint, Michigan water crisis.
-He was initially part of a group of senators blocking $220 million in aid to repair lead contaminated pipes but, due to public pressure on others, Lee eventually became the last opposing senator.
+He was initially part of a group of senators blocking $220 million in aid to repair lead-contaminated pipes but, due to public pressure on others, Lee eventually became the last opposing senator.
 While initially anonymous, multiple sources leaked Lee's opposition to the media.